adapter-hub/adapters/adapter_docs/training.md

     ``freeze_model(False)``.
 ```

 Besides this, we only have to make sure that the task adapter and prediction head are activated so that they are used in every forward pass.
-There are two ways to specify the adapter modules to be used.
-Either we can pass the parameter `adapter_names` in every call to `model.forward()`, or we can set the adapters to be used by default beforehand:
+To specify the adapter modules to use, we can use the `model.set_active_adapters()`
+method and pass the adapter setup.
+If you only use a single adapter, you can simply pass the name of the adapter.
+For more information
+on complex setups checkout the [Composition Blocks](https://docs.adapterhub.ml/adapter_composition.html).

 ```python
 model.set_active_adapters(task_name)